thalisvilela/material-range-bar/README.md

 ### Change Log
 ```
+1.4.3 - Fixes an issue where you user was able to drag a thumb outside of the valid range of Rangebar.
 1.4.2 - Added option for rounding status Bar progress using mrb_rangeBar_rounded.
 Also Implemented seekbar to select the nearest tick, when clicked.
 Also Fixed Rangebar issue that was causing right pin to move left of left pin when both had same value.
 1.4.1 - Small Ui fixes
 1.4 - Added mrb_ prefix to all attributes.
 Also added mrb_selectorBoundaryColor and mrb_selectorBoundarySize attribute.